Fast draw

-Fast draw, also known as quick draw, is the ability to quickly draw a handgun and accurately fire it upon a target in the process.
+Fast draw, or quick draw, is the ability to quickly draw a handgun and accurately fire it upon a target in the process.
 This skill was made popular by romanticized depictions of gunslingers in the Western genre, which in turn were inspired by famous historical gunfights in the American Old West.

 In modern times, fast draw can be seen both in sports and in military practices.
 The World Fast Draw Association (WFDA) is the international sanctioning body of the sport of fast draw.
 Unlike cowboy action shooting, fast draw is shot with special blanks or wax bullets.
 While some competitions are strictly against the clock, with the fastest time winning, many are set up as head-to-head single- or double-elimination matches.

 History

 The object of fast draw as a combative sport is to quickly draw one's pistol and fire with the most accuracy.
 The sport has been inspired by accounts of duels and gunfights which incorporated it during the Wild West, such as the Hickok–Tutt shootout, Short–Courtright duel, Gunfight at the O.K.
 Corral, Long Branch Saloon gunfight and others, which in turn inspired the gunfights seen in Hollywood western movies.
 Gunfighters Jim Leavy and Tom Carberry became infamous for participating in at least two quick draw duels in their lifetimes.
 In the case of Jonathan R. Davis, the quick draw is also necessary for a gunman to fight back if he is ambushed.
 Though many gunfighters were remembered to be dangerous with a pistol during the American frontier, only a few known historical individuals have been noted by historians as "fast", such as Wild Bill Hickok, Doc Holliday, John Wesley Hardin, Luke Short, Tom Horn and Billy the Kid.

 Although unlike the depiction seen in westerns, fast draw duels at that time were performed with the traditional dueling stance.
-Typically, historical Western duels were a crude form of the "Southern code duello," a highly formalized means of solving disputes between gentlemen with swords or guns that had its origins in European chivalry.
+Typically, historical Western duels were a crude form of the Southern duel, which followed a formal code, a highly formalized means of solving disputes between gentlemen with swords or guns that had its origins in European chivalry.
 During the Old West, the term "fast on the draw" or "quick on the draw" did not necessarily mean a person is swift on drawing a pistol, it actually meant that a person is aggressive and would draw his weapon at even the slightest provocation.

 While the ability to draw a firearm quickly was a popular skill during the American frontier, modern fast draw is inspired more by gun duels in western films than historical gunfights.
 Most gunfights that occurred in the Old West were more spontaneous due to either alcohol consumption or heated squabbles.
 Duels, while also fought to uphold honor, were usually not formalized and sometimes were due to the heat of the moment.
 In these circumstances, the one who can draw, fire and hit his opponent first was usually the winner, but accuracy and calmness were also, and sometimes more, favored by actual gunmen in the era.